JuanCaicedo/blog-post-dafts/tailored-css.md

 ## How do we build it?

 For about a year, we took an mvp approach to this.
-We built a separate `critical.CSS` file and we would deciding what styles could go above the fold and which couldn't.
+We built a separate `critical.CSS` file and we would decide what styles could go above the fold and which couldn't.

 This wasn't easy.
 It meant that every time we added new styles, we had to figure